 It seems apparent that the course of the war was fundamentally changing, with a new Supreme Allied Commander, Marshall Foch, in charge, the presence of US forces and the blockade of Germany taking effect.
 By the end of September the 26th Brigade were near Passchendaele, west of Ypres in Belgium – an immense achievement considering the disasters of the previous year in this same area – preparing with Belgian forces for the first phase of an attack at Westhoek Ridge.
 The war diary for the brigade briefly describes the events of the morning of Tuesday 1 October.
 Operations began at 5.45am, and while initially successful, German forces rallied.
 Some time between 8.45am and 10.45am Philp is noted as one of several officers killed.

 On 7 October, May, his wife of only a few months, received a telegram from the War Office offering sympathy, with a local newspaper, the Dundee Courier, reporting his death the following day.
-May wrote to the War Office at the end of the month from his parents’ home in the hope of beginning to sort out probate: the army were apparently unaware that while her husband did not have a soldier’s will, he had made his own arrangements for his estate.
+May wrote to the War Office at the end of the month from the home of Philp’s parents, in the hope of beginning to sort out probate: the army were apparently unaware that while her husband did not have a soldier’s will, he had made his own arrangements for his estate.

 Philp has no known grave.
 He is instead commemorated on the Tyne Cot Memorial, Zonnebeke, near Ypres, Belgium.